jamesjwu/QUTest/README.md

 Installation
 ------------
-Simply download or clone QUTest.py, and then importing QUTest.
+Simply download or clone QUTest.py, and then import QUTest.
 Change and run at your own will and risk(see license for more information).

 Creating Tests